 - Admission to the drug trials in Maniac requires test subjects to participate in a strange and somewhat surreal test of their suitability for the experiments; it actually ends with the examiner asking the participants to look directly at her while she asks the final question - only to stare at them in complete silence for the next few seconds.

 - The Silly Job Interview sketch of Monty Python's Flying Circus, which features the unfortunate applicant being put through a baffling series of instructions and queries with no rhyme or reason, in keeping with the show's absurdist sense of humor.
+The sketch ends with the employer telling the applicant that the job was already taken and that he was just Trolling him.

 - Victorious: At Hollywood Arts, in order to audition for plays, students must perform "The Bird Scene".
 Tori performs this scene, asking her teacher if she's passed each time, to which he tells her no. Eventually she gets frustrated and says that she feels she did a good job.
 Her teacher then tells her she passed.
 He tells her that the purpose of the test is to see if the student trusts their artistic instincts and all one has to do to pass is to be confident in their performance.